diogomassis/food-ordering/README.md

 ## Project article

 To give you a better understanding of this project, in parallel I wrote an article for it explaining each point, concept or technology covered in this project.
 Access the [article written by me](docs/article/Food_Ordering_System.pdf).

+## Project details

+For implementation details and documentation, check the [project overview README](.md/project-overview.md).

 ## References